The Top 7 Health Benefits of Collagen

-Collagen can even help you manage your weight.
+One of the most amazing benefits of collagen is that it can even help you manage your weight!
 Glycine, the amino acid I mentioned earlier, forms muscle by converting glucose into energy.
 Having more lean muscle tissue gives your metabolism a boost because muscle burns more calories than fat.
 Essentially, collagen helps to turn your body into a fat-burning machine, even when you’re at rest.
 There is some evidence to also suggest that supplemental collagen may support a feeling of fullness after you eat.

 5. Maintains Your Heart Health

 Proline, which is found in collagen, can impact the depositing of fat in your arteries and the repair of tissues within them.
 Arterial fat may play a role in blood pressure and hardening of the arteries.